udinmoInc/WindEffects/CONTRIBUTING.md

 ### Building the Engine

-Follow the build instructions in the main README.md to set up your development environment:
+Follow the build instructions in the main README.md:

 ```bash
 # Build in Development configuration